Meet Memphis ST Graduate Emily Voss

 Emily Voss grew up in an extremely close, tight-knit family.
 So when her parents made the decision to uproot that family and move from their home in Chicago 500 miles south to Memphis, Tenn., Voss said she had little hesitation deciding to uproot her life and move with them, despite being two years into her undergraduate studies at a local university in athletic training.

-It was a move that eventually brought Voss to Concorde and the health care field of surgical technologist.
+It was a move that eventually brought Voss to Concorde and the health care field of a surgical technologist.

 A Surgical Technologist connection